cran/PDE/README.md

     yes

-1.  **Delete intermediate files**: This option is primarly for debugging.
-Having access to the .txt and .html files will allow the identification of undetected tables/sentences or conversion issues.
+1.  **Keep intermediate files**: This option is primarly for debugging.
+    Having access to the .txt and .html files will allow the identification of undetected tables/sentences or conversion
+    issues.

 <!-- -->

-    yes
+    no

 <img src="vignettes/scrnshots/Screenshot_PDE_analyzer_user_interface.start_MTX_example.png" width="100%" style="display: block; margin: auto;" />
 <center>